deppydep/deppydep/README.md

   - > I am a highschooler 🏫
   - > my fave color is teal 💙 and i am a aqua ♒
   - > the languages that i do are: python, html 🐍
+  - > the languages that i am learning: lua ♥
   - > the languages that i am trying to learn are: java, c# 🎮